Ever wonder what the BTS of a 6-figure course launch looks like?

 I had documented EVERYTHING from past launches, absolutely nailed our processes down to the last teeny tiny job, so it could pretty much all be handed off to my assistant.
 I feel like in this launch I got to where I wanted to be, doing the jobs only I could do (Facebook lives, and webinars) and nothing else.
 My assistant could do everything else without me.
 So basically, it was a big accomplishment removing myself from the day-to-day of launching.

 Holding a call with my assistant just before the launch started.
 She looked over all of the tasks she had assigned during the launch, and anything she had never done before and wanted clarification on or assurances on, we took the time to go over anything she was unfamiliar with.

-We got a lot of complaints about VAT and people wanting us to find a way around paying it.
+We got a lot of complaints from people in the EU about having to pay VAT and people wanting us to find a way around paying it.
 Unfortunately, we couldn’t do anything about it, but can totally see that people are annoyed by having to pay it.
 (I hear you, I’m not a huge fan of paying taxes either.)

-Earning this much in revenue in a month legitimately freaks me out.
-It’s actually not as enjoyable as you’d imagine.
-I clearly have some money mindset work to do.
+Earning this much in revenue in a month legitimately freaked me out back then.
+The feeling was actually not as enjoyable as you’d imagine.
+I clearly had some money mindset work to do!

 So there we go, that’s a little sneak peek back in time at our first ever $100K+ course launch!

 Join the waitlist for my NEW Course Creators Coaching Program to be the first to know when applications for the program open!